lakshya-sky/rovo/README.md

 Last:

-- softmax_kernel.rs:90 code is commented due to malloc error.
+- Implement method to find maximum element and index for maximum element.
 - loss_nll should use loss_nll_forward with gradient support.
 - Handle case where iterator has no output. loops.rs:execute_op